FBP1

 Fructose-1,6-bisphosphatase 1 is a protein that in humans is encoded by the FBP1 gene.

 Function

 Fructose-1,6-bisphosphatase 1, a gluconeogenesis regulatory enzyme, catalyzes the hydrolysis of fructose 1,6-bisphosphate to fructose 6-phosphate and inorganic phosphate.
-Fructose-1,6-diphosphatase deficiency is associated with hypoglycemia and metabolic acidosis.
+Fructose-1,6-diphosphatase deficiency is associated with hypoglycemia and metabolic acidosis.The human FBP1 gene was cloned in 1988 by Solomon and colleagues at Memorial Sloan Kettering Cancer Center, who reported the cDNA sequence and expression pattern of the enzyme fructose‑1,6‑bisphosphatase in human tissues.